guptasanchit90/dish-dashboard-ext/README.md

 ### What does it do?

 This extension records your Food orders, providing a detailed breakdown of your expenses over time.
-With the Food Expense Tracker, you'll be able to:
+With DishDashboard, you'll be able to:

 * **Track your expenses with ease**
 * **Analyze your spending habits and identify areas for improvement**